 4. Tease with interactive and engaging content

 Still, you know secrecy and mystery attracts people, especially on the social media platforms.
 This could be because news is shared so readily on these media accounts, that a little mystery captures the eye.

 They are building an augmented and virtual reality system.
 But, it’s under wraps and they haven’t announced a launch date.

 So, why are they getting covered by the media?
-And, how have they built over 36k followers on Twitter and over 66k fans on Facebook?
+And, how have they built over 36k followers on media platforms Twitter and over 66k fans on Facebook?